2022–23 MRF Formula 2000 season: Season report

 Round three saw newcomer Sohil Shah qualify on pole, and this time pole was finally converted to victory as he led Ryan and Sanjay home in a lights-to-flag drive.
 Zachariah started the reversed grid race two from the front, and once again no one was able to get past the poleman.
 Ghorpade alongside him was less fortunate and dropped back during the race, leaving Nandan and Ryan to pick up the remaining two podium places.
 Shah was then on pole for race three, courtesy of the fastest second-best qualifying lap, but Ryan had a brilliant start that catapulted him from fourth into the lead by turn one.
 A safety car and subsequent restart also could not trouble him, as he led home Shah and Nandan to win.
 Finally, a race to replace the washed out third race of round one could be held, and Sanjay won that race by over seven seconds ahead of Shah and Zachariah.
 With Ghorpade off the pace all weekend, Sanjay was able to grow his points lead to 28 points, now ahead of Ryan and Zachariah.

 Shah continued his one-lap pace into the final round, that was only announced to happen after the third round had finished.
 Race one was rather reminiscent of the round before, with Shah converting another pole into an unchallenged victory.
 Sanjay came home second ahead of Nandan.
 The reversed grid race was where Shah showed all of his prowess, starting in seventh and last place and climbing through the field to win the race.
 Ryan and Zachariah completed the podium, while Sanjay cruised to a fourth place that was enough to secure his championship title.
-The last race was another lights-to-flag win by Shah, completing a clean weekend sweep and also securing third in the standings despite only doing two of the four rounds.
+The last race was another lights-to-flag win by Shah, completing a clean weekend sweep and also securing third in the standings.
 Sanjay and Korada closed their seasons with another podium finish.

-While the return of professional single-seater racing in India was a welcome sight, the field of competitors was severely lacking in depth as well as in size.
-Sai Sanjay only won three races, but was consistent enough to win the title, even if Sohil Shah was the faster of the two on most occasions.
-The championship picture might have looked very different had Shah done the whole season.
+Sai Sanjay won three races but was consistent enough to win the title.
+The championship picture might have looked very different had Shah done the whole season or maybe not.
 With the organizers stating that there are plans to revive the MRF Challenge in the next years, a return to an official FIA series will hopefully bring back the interest of international entries and races at multiple venues.